Today I’m going to go through a whole bunch of really cheap options for Sony full-frame cameras.

 If you’re shooting in manual focus mode, the lens doesn’t have image stabilization.

 But it does have a camera-controlled aperture and autofocus; the autofocus motor is quick and reasonably confident when shooting in stills mode.

 It also works nicely and accurately.

 It’s an impressively quiet autofocus system, too, although when shooting video, if you turn your recording levels way up, then you’ll catch just the faintest of clicking sounds.

 At F 2.8 picture quality is lovely and sharp in the middle of the image.

-Although contrast could carry just a tiny bit more weight, and the image corners, actually not bad at all.
+Although contrast could carry just a tiny bit more weight, the image corners, are actually not bad at all.